 - Uluwatu is a walkable city…but only if you have the right travel shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
+Be sure to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia and Reef.
 Kris prefers wearing these shoes by Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip – and if you want good pictures of surfers, you will need a real camera with a good lens.
-We travel with a Canon Rebel and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).
+- We’re certain you’ll be snapping tons of photos during your Bali trip – and if you want the best pictures of Uluwatu surfers, you will need a real camera with a good lens.
+We travel with a Canon Rebel and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - Want videos from the water?
 Invest in a GoPro for your trip – or a similar (less expensive!) waterproof action camera.

-- It’s always a good idea to have a guidebook when visiting any foreign country!
+- Whether you travel with a backpack or a suitcase, it’s always a good idea to have a great day bag and a trusted guidebook when visiting new destinations.

 - If you haven’t already obtained travel insurance for your vacation to Bali, consider traveling protected with World Nomads.